rgerganov/ggtag/examples/README.md

 ```

 # `demo.py`
-This scripts creates a demo tag using the `ggtag` API:
+This script creates a demo tag using the `ggtag` API:
 ```python
 # Create a demo tag
 def create_tag():